manusa/yakc/README.md

   how to create Custom Resource Definitions and how to create and use an API to manipulate those custom resources.
   See nested [README.md](quickstarts/crd/README.md) for more information.

+### Katacoda
+Check out the different [Katacoda scenarios](https://www.katacoda.com/marcnuri/courses/yakc/) where you can try YAKC from your browser and without installing anything in your machine.

+We'll be adding several scenarios with increasing complexity, as of now you can try out [how to setup Maven to use YAKC](https://www.katacoda.com/marcnuri/courses/yakc/maven-quick-start).

 ## Modules

 ### kubernetes-client-api